EltonBata/react-brainwave/README.md

 ## About The Project

-In this project I will be building a small Job-Management with ReactJS and TailwindCSS
+I am currently learning ReactJS.
+In this project I will be building a Website using ReactJS and Tailwind in order to improve my skills

 ## Built With